moj-analytical-services/user-guidance/source/documentation/data-documentation/amazon-s3.md

 To create a new warehouse data source:

-1. Go to the Analytical Platform [control panel](https://cpanel-master.services.alpha.mojanalytics.xyz).
+1. Go to the Analytical Platform [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).
 2. Select the __Warehouse data__ tab.
 3. Select __Create a new warehouse data source__.
 4. Enter a name for the warehouse data source -- this must be prefixed with '-alpha'.
 5. Select __Create__.

 When you create a new warehouse data source, only you will initially have access.
 As an admin of the data source, you will be able to add and remove other users from the data access group as required.
-Further information on managing data access groups can be found in Section \@ref(manage-access-to-a-bucket).

-### Access levels
+### Data access levels

-Every bucket has three access levels:
+Every bucket has three data access levels:

 *   Read only
 *   Read/write
 *   Admin -- this provides read/write access and allows the user to add and remove other users from the bucket's data access group

+### Path-specific access

+As well as choosing an access level, you can also restrict a user's access to specific paths in a bucket by entering each path on a new line in the 'Paths' textarea field when adding the user to a data access group.
+For example:

+    /folder-one/*
+    /folder-two/*

+This would give the user access to only `/folder-one` and `/folder-two` in the bucket and nothing else.

+If you leave this field blank, the user will be able to access everything in the bucket.

 ### Request access to a bucket